vihangm96/verily-hello-vc/README.md

 Git installation: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

+We also need to add you as a collaborator to the Github project.

 ## Make a repo

 If you want to utilize the benefits of version control, you'll need to start by creating a basic organizational unit for the software you want to write: a _repo_ or _repository_.